 Customers want to hear what they’re saying, and not what you think you need to tell them.
 That’s why reviews are some of the most powerful tools in your business toolbox.
 Using reviews creates less work for you – the material already exists, you just have to use it.

 And you should use it in as many places as possible.
 Syndicate your reviews everywhere you sell.

-Reviews aren’t just gold for marketing programs, landing pages, and emails.
+Reviews aren’t just gold for marketing programs, landing pages, and email marketing.
 They’re also the perfect tools for sales enablement and support!

 “At G2 for instance, we take the review content our customers (like ActiveCampaign) collect and package them into references, reports, and comparative data which are IDEAL for your sales org to use,” says Yoni.

 Your sales teams can use review insights to:

 - And send to influencers to get deals across the finish line